DeqingSun/wacom_inkling_raspberry_pi/experiment_log.md

 sudo dpkg -i node_latest_armhf.deb

+npm install ws       (Do this in code path)

 ##Install .local domain (seems already installed on new release)
 ~~sudo apt-get install avahi-daemon~~ Not needed for new release